kevinrodbe/library/content/06-versioning.md

 Once our API is deployed to production and clients start relying on it, any change or new feature that needs to be introduced will need to be done so in a way that doesn't disrupt existing clients.

 Versioning our API helps prevent major changes from breaking existing API clients.
-Everytime a new, backwards-incompatible change needs to be made, we create a new API version and add the change only to this new version.
+Every time a new, backwards-incompatible change needs to be made, we create a new API version and add the change only to this new version.
 This way, old clients relying in previous versions are not be affected.

-We are going to be looking at two ways to version our Rails API:
+There are multiple strategies to API versioning and we are going to be looking at the two most popular:

   * Using the URI
   * Using the **Accept** header

 ## Versioning using the URI

-The easiest and most straight forward way to version our API is to add the version to the URI:
+The simplest and most straight forward way to version our API is to add the version to the URI:

 ```
 api.ZombieApocalypse.com/v1/zombies
 api.ZombieApocalypse.com/v2/humans
 ```

-Including the API version in the URL makes it easy to see which version is being used by simply looking at it.
+Including the API version in the URI makes it easy to see which version is being used just by looking at it.
 It also allows us to test our API using the browser, which is pretty handy.

-To add support for API versions in our Rails app URIs, we first add a **namespace** for each version supported by our application:
+To add support for versioned URIs in our Rails app, we first add a **namespace** for each version supported by our application:

 ```ruby
 # config/routes.rb